 The Bronze Age of Accessible Gaming

-adaptation to the best of my knowledge.
+adaptation.
 In this case it was the use of a simple 'head-wand' that enabled

 the player to press down on the keypad by moving their head alone.